Archive for the ‘Drainage System’ Category

 Connecting Gutter Down Spout to French Drain Under Sidewalk

 A French Drain is a perforated pipe that is basically full of slits or holes.
 A trench is dug across the problem drainage area.
 The dirt from the trench is hauled away.
 The perforated pipe is placed in the trench.
-The Drainage trench is dug deep enough so that the perforated French Drain Pipe is several inches below ground level when placed in the trench.
+The Drainage trench is dug deep enough so that the perforated French Drainpipe is several inches below ground level when placed in the trench.
 Next gravel or some type of crushed stone is placed on top and around the French Drain perforated pipe until the trench is full.

 Once a French Drain is completed you will see gravel on the surface in a place where dirt use to be.